How to compare business loans in the UK

-The difference between the best and worst business loan offer for the same borrower can be thousands of pounds.
-A business borrowing £100,000 at 8% APR over 24 months pays roughly £8,700 in interest.
-The same business borrowing the same amount at 18% APR pays around £19,800.
-That is an £11,000 difference for identical capital.
+To compare business loans effectively, apply through a multi-lender broker that returns multiple offers from a single soft-search application, then evaluate each offer on total cost of credit, repayment structure and time to funding.
+The difference between the best and worst offer for the same borrower can be thousands of pounds.
+A business borrowing £100,000 at 8% APR over 24 months pays roughly £8,700 in interest, while the same amount at 18% APR costs around £19,800.

 UK business loans are not a single product.
 Common options include: